Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 The framework transfers authority for the entire category of decisions, not individual instances.

-Most founders try to review every mini-CEO decision.
-That defeats the purpose—still consuming founder time.
+Most founders try to review every mini-CEO decision, which defeats the purpose and still eats their time.

 Review criteria: